socketry/falcon/README.md

 end
 ```

-This became the default in Rails 5.
+This became the default in Rails 5 so no change is necessary in this version.

 ### WebSockets